Get 80% off your plan for your first 3 months*

 Executive summary

-Present your strongest case for why the client should choose you over competitors.
-This section should:
+The executive summary is a snapshot of your entire proposal.
+It presents your strongest case for why the client should choose you over competitors.

 • Introduce your business and key team members who'll work on their project